LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.1 - Fundamental/Data Types/Primitives/Strings/String Methods.md

 ---
-tags: js, string, methods, fundamental
+tags:
+  - js
+  - string
+  - methods
+  - fundamental
 ---

 Here's a **list of frequently used `String` methods** in JavaScript, grouped by purpose, with examples: